UCSF IT Security Suite

 What is the UCSF IT Security Suite?

-- Encryption - protect data from loss or theft
+- Device encryption, to protect your data from loss or theft

 Why is the Security Suite important?

 - Protects your computer, your data and UCSF

 - Keeps your computer compliant with UCSF’s Minimum Security Standards: UCSF Policy 650-16, Addendum B